kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ## Timeline

+Project Brainstorm due **Thursday, September 19, 11:59pm**

-Choose project teams by **Tuesday, September 26, 4:20pm**
+Choose project teams by **Tuesday, September 24, 4:20pm**

-Project Work Session 1: **Tuesday, September 26**

-Proposal due **Tuesday, October 10, 11:59pm**
+Proposal due **Saturday, October 5, 11:59pm**

-Project Work Session 2: **Thursday, October 12**

-Project Work Session 3: **Thursday, October 26**

-Data cleaning & preliminary EDA due **Thursday, October 26, 11:59pm**
+Data cleaning & preliminary EDA due **Thursday, October 17, 11:59pm**

-Project Work Session 4: **Thursday, November 9**
+Preliminary Data Story due **Thursday, October 31, 11:59pm**

-Draft report due **Tuesday, November 14, 11:59pm**
+Poster rough draft due **Thursday, November 14, 11:59pm**

-In-class Peer Review I  **Thursday, November 16**

-Peer feedback due **Tuesday, November 28, 11:59pm**
+Written report rough draft due **Tuesday, November 19, 11:59pm**

-Project Work Session 5: **Tuesday, December 5**

-Draft of Poster due: **Tuesday, December 5, 11:59pm**

-In-class Peer Review II  **Thursday, December 7**
+Elevator pitch draft due **Thursday, December 5, 4:20pm**

-Final written report due **Saturday, December 9, 11:59pm**
+Final written report due **Saturday, December 7, 11:59pm**

-Poster Presentation: **Thursday, December 14, 4:05pm**
+Poster Presentation: **TBD during Exam Week (Dec 9 - 13)**

 ## Introduction & grading summary

-**TL;DR**: *Pick a dataset and do something with it.
+**TL;DR**: *Analyze data for social good.
 That is your final project.*

-The purpose of the final project is to apply what you’ve learned throughout the semester to investigate an interesting data-driven research question by analyzing a real-world dataset of your choosing.
+The purpose of the final project is to apply what you’ve learned throughout the semester to investigate an interesting data-driven question about a social issue you care about.

 The project will be completed in self-assigned teams of 2-3.
 You should choose a dataset for your project based on your group's interests.
 The goal of this project is for you to demonstrate proficiency in the techniques we have covered in this class (and beyond, if you like!) and apply them to a dataset to analyze it in a meaningful way.

+### Choosing a topic (Project Brainstorm)

+Below are some reflection questions to help you identify a topic you might want to explore.

++ What are the biggest challenges you and your peers are facing in your lives?
++ What needs are your neighbors facing?
+What barriers prevent them from flourishing?
+Consider physical, financial, educational, health, nutritional, transportation, legal, relational, employment, and spiritual needs.
+Consider Azusa, Los Angeles, California, the U.S., your hometown, and/or another place of significance to you.
++ What's broken in the world that you would like to see healed?
++ What social or political issue do you want to understand better?
++ What is a cause you feel inspired to volunteer your time for or donate money towards?
++ What's one dream you have for contributing good to the world?

+You will submit **three** potential topics along with a brief reflection on Canvas by Thursday, September 19.
+This can help you identify areas of common interest when forming your project team.

 ### Logistics

-You should sign up for a team of 2-3 on Canvas no later than **Tuesday, September 26**.
+You should sign up for a team of 2-3 on Canvas no later than **Tuesday, September 24**.

-The four primary deliverables for the final project are
+The three primary deliverables for the final project are

 - A written, reproducible report detailing your analysis
 - An RStudio project repository corresponding to your report
 - A poster presentation during finals week
-- Formal peer review on another team's project

 ### Grading summary